University of Toronto Excellence Award (UTEA)

 Am I Eligible?

-• Canadian citizen, permanent resident of Canada, or foreign student with valid student visa for the full summer work term.
+• Canadian citizen, permanent resident of Canada, or international student with valid student visa for the full summer work term.

 • Registered in a bachelor’s degree program at the University of Toronto either as: a) a full-time student, or b) as a part-time student only if it is the student’s final session and part-time classes are all that’s required to complete the degree.

 • Students must be registered either at the time of application, or in the term immediately before holding the award.
-So graduating students may hold an award in the term immediately following the completion of their undergraduate program, as long as they have not started a graduate program.
+Graduating students may hold an award in the term immediately following the completion of their undergraduate program, as long as they have not started a graduate program.

 • Must have obtained a cumulative average of “B+” or higher.
 For students in higher years, this average can be applied to the best two years of study.